What's Coming to Netflix in September 2020 - What's on Netflix

 What’s Coming to Netflix on September 9th

-- Cuties (2020) N – Movie following a young girl named Amy who defies her families tradition to become part of a twerking dance crew.
+- Cuties / Mignonnes (2020) N – Movie following a young girl named Amy who defies her families tradition to become part of a twerking dance crew.

 What’s Coming to Netflix on September 10th